|Division of Rehabilitation Services (DRS)

 The Division of Rehabilitation Services is a program that provides individualized services to assist people with significant disabilities to get and keep jobs compatible with their disability.
-Application
+On line Application or Download Application

 The Division of Service to the Blind and Visually Impaired (SBVI) is to provide individualized rehabilitation services that result in optimal employment and independent living outcomes for citizens who are blind or visually impaired.
-Application
+On line Application or Download Application

 Over the years, The Division of Service to the Blind and Visually Impaired (SBVI) has received donations from individuals in memory of loved ones.
 Thanks to the generosity of those individuals, the Division implemented the Closed Circuit Television (CCTV) Lease/Loan Program in April of 2004 as option in The Independent Living Older Blind Services Program.
 This program makes CCTVs available to individuals who cannot otherwise afford them because of limited financial resources.
 For more information call Toll Free: 1-800-265-9684 or visit their Website.